8 Best Renters Insurance Companies in Washington of 2023

 Make a Renters Insurance Home Inventory

-If you think you don’t need renters insurance because you don’t have enough valuables to protect, all renters insurers will tell you to do a home inventory.
+If you think you don’t need renters insurance because you don’t have enough valuables to protect, renters insurers will tell you to do a home inventory.

 If you know the prices for some items, that’s helpful.
 If you don’t have receipts or can’t recall the costs, you can look up the prices online.